zinzy/My-Digital-Garden/_notes/Bucket list.md

 - Complete a week-long silent retreat
 - Visit the cat island in Japan
 - Visit Israel
-- Visit Mary in California
+- Visit California
+- Take a ceramics course